 Note: You will need to change the command to match your networks subnet.

 Then I logged into Tailscale and clicked the "three dots" menu next to the Machine entry for my Pi-hole.
 I selected "Disable key expiry" from the drop-down.
 Since the Pi-hole is not directly exposed to the internet it is safe to not require re-authentication.
-Then I selected "Edit route settings..." from the same drop-down menu and enabled both options.
+Then I selected "Edit route settings..." from the same drop-down menu and enabled the first option.
 See image below.

 Next I copied the Tailscale IP address for my Pi-hole and used it as the Nameserver on the DNS tab.
 I set it to override local DNS.
 See image below.